Home

 Getting To Bako National Park

 Take a bus from Kuching to Bako Bazaar in Kampung Bako.
 Petra Jaya Bus No. 6 depart for the village every 40 minutes near the market in Kuching.
 The journey will take you 45 minutes.
-From here, take a 25 minutes boat ride to the Bako National Park Headquarter in Telok Assam which will cost you about RM40 each way for 5 people.
+From here, take a 25 minutes boat ride to the Bako National Park Headquarter in Telok Assam.
 You can share a boat with others who are also going there if there are not enough people to charter the entire boat.

 The best time to go is from March to October when the sea is not rough due to the monsoon season that occurs from November to March.
 Day trip to the park is also possible.